malemalice/rakutak-db-checker/README.md

 - **Complete source row data** with all column values
 - **Complete target row data** with all column values
 - **Specific differences** showing which columns differ and their values

+**Note**: To prevent excessive log files, detailed logging is limited to the first 20 mismatches per table by default.
+This can be configured using the `max_detailed_mismatches` setting.
+All mismatches are still counted and reported in the summary.

 ### Example Detailed Log Output
 ```